Robin Jarvis: Biography

 Jarvis was born in Liverpool, the youngest of four children, and grew up in Warrington, attending Penketh High School.
-His favourite subjects at school were Art and English and he went on to study Graphic Design at Newcastle Polytechnic (now Northumbria University).
+His favorite subjects at school were Art and English and he went on to study Graphic Design at Newcastle Polytechnic (now Northumbria University).
 After college, he moved to London and worked in the television and advertising industries as a model-maker.
 He lives in Greenwich in southeast London.